kaazoo/DrQueueIPython/README_IPYTHON.txt

 * High water mark (HWM) can be set for IPEngines in order to always keep some tasks for late joining engines.

-Current problems:

-* IPython can't group tasks to jobs.
-So far we'll use the session name for the job name as a workaround.
-* Ruby clients (DrQueueRubyBindings) will have to use a Web API or some kind of wrapper to be able to call Python code.
-It might be possible to use rubypython
-  (https://github.com/halostatue/rubypython) to use the DrQueue Python module from Ruby.
-* The terminal output is not yet piped into a logfile or a Python variable.
-* There is not yet a way to group several computers to pools.
-* It's unclear how to continue stopped jobs/tasks.
-* It's unclear how to define the number of times a task should be requeued.

 Test setup:
 * install ZMQ 2.1.4 and pyzmq 2.1.4
 * install Git version of IPython 0.11dev from https://github.com/ipython/ipython